 Wireless devices, including baby monitors, can suffer from interference from other electronic devices.
-It can happen when you are using your mobile phone or trying to re-connect to your wireless broadband connection.
+It can happen when you are using your mobile phone or trying to reconnect to your wireless broadband connection.
 When it happens, baby monitor interference is a pain.

-Compared to their analogue counterparts, digital baby monitors are less prone to interference.
 However, electronic gadgets around the home such as wireless broadband routers and mobile phones can cause interference.
 Selling or throwing away an electronic gadget that causes interference is not an option for most people.

 A digital baby monitor uses the 2.4GHz frequency signal band.
 When it comes up against another device using the same frequency band and channel, interference happens.
 Radio frequencies can also cause interference.